5 Tips to giving great end-of-year client gifts

-Like any other costs in business this should be included in your cost of doing business when determining pricing.
-(See Pricing for Success) Building the cost into client packages on the front end reduces your out-of-pocket.
+Like any other costs in business, this should be included in your cost of doing business when determining pricing.
+Building the cost into client packages on the front ends reduces it later.
 Plus, it may qualify as a tax deduction to offset income taxes.
-(See A Photog’s Guide to Tax Deduction Purchases)

 4. Don’t let it get lost in the mail